-Among the reasons for the format's success was it's comparably low CPU overhead, small file sizes and relatively good sound quality, which mostly depended on the amount of storage that could be used for the music, rather than the capabilities of the format itself - the Amiga had the capability to play music in CD quality, 44.1khz, and samples at that quality could be used, but used a lot of space that could be needed for other game assets.
+Among the reasons for the format's success was it's comparably low CPU overhead (on the Amiga it was possible to process all the music in the video memory, skipping the CPU altogether), small file sizes and relatively good sound quality, which mostly depended on the amount of storage that could be used for the music, rather than the capabilities of the format itself - the Amiga had the capability to play music in near CD quality, up to 56khz 14bit as compared to the 44.1khz 16bit CD format, and samples at that quality could be used, but used a lot of space that could be needed for other game assets.
 Sound quality would also be very consistent on all sound cards with the ability to play digitized sounds, partly solving the issue with several competing (and widely different) sound card standards on the PC in the early 90's, where a MIDI song written for the Roland MT-32 would sound entirely different on the Adlib or one of the many competing cards at the time.
 The music could also be easily programmed to have multiple self-contained loops, which then could be triggered by the game as needed, creating dynamic soundtracks.

 In it's most basic form, a module file consists of patterns (vertically scrolling spreadsheets that generally had 64 steps that could easily represent the simple 4/4 time signature, the most common in Western music), samples and a pattern order list, which defined the order patterns should be played, with the possibility to repeat or loop patterns.
 Early mod music was limited to 4 sound channels, meaning only 4 sounds could be played at a time (based on the Amiga sound chip's limit of 4 concurrent sounds, two for the left speaker, and two for the right), each channel was represented by a separate column in the pattern, and every step in the pattern was a new row.